 What to Expect During Residency Interviews

-The hours you spend on-campus with a family medicine residency program for an interview is an important time of mutual discernment, for you and for those who will give final consideration to your application.
-Knowing what to anticipate from the experience can help you to be more attentive and confident when the day arrives.
+Knowing what to anticipate from the residency interview experience can help you to be more attentive and confident when the day arrives.

 While each program visit will be unique, here are some general points reflective of how many programs conduct residency interviews.